1. Introduction To This Page

 Defense engineers generally place no weight on medical records, not surprising since engineers have no medical education and thus no ability to read and comprehend medical records.
 A case file might include records from multiple doctors documenting objective evidence of injury immediately following the subject trauma but all such records are dismissed as irrelevant by the engineer.
 This denial of medical reality has been legally banned in Arizona which requires “genuine reliance” on medical records in all biomechanical/accident reconstruction analyses . . .
 The legal citation is provided here.

-This full PDF report complete with references is available at the ACS Store.
+This full PDF report complete with references by clicking here.

 5. Threshold of Injury for Any Single Individual or Entire Population Not Known

 The defense engineer’s entire analysis is predicated on the assumption that scientists know how much Delta V is required to cause injury to all people and to each individual in particular.
 The truth is that insufficient testing has been performed to date on human volunteers to know how much force is required to cause injury to any particular individual.
 This renders the entire engiineer's analysis invalid.
-Dr. Immerman has rebutted engineers more than 1,500 times in litigated cases and included three of his responses to engineers on the threshold of injury issue in this report with references.
+Dr. Immerman has rebutted engineers more than 400 times in litigated cases and included three of his responses to engineers on the threshold of injury issue in this report with references.
 This is essential rebuttal material for your cases.
-This full PDF report with forty nine references is available at the ACS Store.
+This full PDF report with forty nine references is available by clicking here.

 6. Common Flaws in Delta V Calculations by Defense Accident Reconstructionists